It’s just a children’s book, can’t you cut it some slack?

 The flying pirate ship.

 It’s in all three major movies of Peter Pan: the silent film, Disney’s animated feature and the live-action version.
-Bart informs me that Disney took his inspiration for the incident from the silent movie.
+Disney took his inspiration for the incident from the silent movie.
 It’s possible that P.J.
 Hogan did as well, or maybe even from Disney, as he also made use of the “living shadow” which I talk about in this post.

 My question is: Does (or should) the pirate ship actually fly according to what Barrie wrote?